Create Mavericks USB-drive Installer06 Oct 2013

 sudo /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ Mavericks.app --nointeraction

 The command must be run as admin, so type in your admin-password.
-Be patient and wait 15-20 minutes for the process to finish.
+Now wait 15-20 minutes for the process to finish.

 Restart and hold down the option-key to boot from the newly created USB installer.

-You can name the volume whatever you like.
+You can, of course, name the volume whatever you like.
 Just make sure to specify the correct volume-name in the createinstallmedia command